ivanlau01/COMP2042_CW_BrickDestroyGame/README.md

 ## Refactoring Changes ##
 * The codes given from the link are completely converted into JavaFX.
 * The design of the game are being completed by using Scene Builder.
 * MVC design patterns are applied in JavaFX.
-For example my model are named (name).java, view are GUI which are converted in FXML files and controller are named (name)Controller.java.
+For example my model are named (name).java, view from GUI which are converted in FXML files and controller are named (name)Controller.java.
 * Player.java file is merged with GameController.java.

 ----